liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

             portletName="com_liferay_login_web_portlet_LoginPortlet"
         />

-3. Once the preferences have been set and passed to your portlet, you can reset `freeMarkerPortletPreferences` object, so it can be fresh for the next
+3. Once the preferences have been set and passed to your portlet, reset the `freeMarkerPortletPreferences` object, so it can be fresh for the next
     portlet: